Jean Markale

-Jean Markale (May 23, 1928 in Paris – November 23, 2008) was the pen name of Jean Bertrand, a French writer, poet, radio show host, lecturer and high school French teacher who lived in Brittany.
+Jean Markale (May 23, 1928 in Paris – November 23, 2008) was the pen name of Jean Bertrand, a French historian, writer, poet, radio show host, lecturer and high school French teacher who lived in Brittany.
 As a former specialist in Celtic studies at the Sorbonne, he researched pre-Christian and medieval culture and spirituality.
 He published numerous books about Celtic civilization, particularly the place of women in Celtic culture, and Arthurian literature.

 Works

 His many works deal with subjects as varied as summations of various myths, their relationships with subjects like the Templars, the Cathars and the Rennes le Château mystery, Atlantis, the megalith building civilisations, Druidism and the biography of Saint Columba.